 More likely, that arduous trek would be a mix of walking and riding on transport while carrying possessions, shepherding young children, and stopping to look for food.

 “It was cold, and we didn’t have blankets to cover ourselves,” said Muhammed, a 72-year-old Syrian refugee who had stopped at a park in Belgrade, Serbia, with his two grandchildren and daughter-in-law.
 “It is very difficult.”

 But many are willing to make that uncertain and dangerous journey.

 Hungary closed its border with Serbia this week, forcing refugees and migrants to seek entry into Europe through Croatia.
 And Croatia is now considering closing its borders with Serbia, fearing they will be overcome with refugees.

 Thousands of people have congregated this week in the Horgos area on the Serbia-Hungary border.
 Some families are sleeping in tents, others out in the open.

 World Vision has been distributing relief packs to weary refugees, which include bottled water, bananas, sanitary wipes, honey packets, and dates.
 For families with infants, World Vision has provided baby food and diapers.

-- Check out our FAQs on the Syrian refugee crisis: What is it?
+- Learn more: Check out our FAQs on the Syrian refugee crisis.
+What is it?
 When did it start?
 Why are Syrians fleeing their homes?
 How is the war affecting children?
-How can I help those affected and show them God’s love?
+How can I help people affected and show them God’s love?